Martin boundaries and asymptotic behavior of branching random walks: Proofs

 \begin{proof} Consider the BRW on $G \times \{0,1\}$ with offspring distribution $\nu$ and stochastic matrix $P$ defined as

-It is clear that the global extinction of the original BRW is equivalent to the local extinction of the new one in the set $G \times\{0\}$ or, by using the terminology of \cite{Hutchcroft2020Branching}, to the $\nu$-transience of the new BRW in $G \times\{0\}$.
+It is clear that global extinction of $\{\B_n\}_n$ is equivalent to extinction of the new BRW in the set $G \times\{0\}$ or, by using the terminology of \cite{Hutchcroft2020Branching}, to $\nu$-transience of the new BRW in $G \times\{0\}$.
 The result follows from \cite[Corollary 1.2]{Hutchcroft2020Branching}.

 Consider now the BRW induced by $U \subseteq G$.
 It is clear that $P'_U$ is a substochastic matrix, hence the above arguments apply to the induced BRW as well. \end{proof}